MohamedRabiaChaker/MohamedRabiaChaker/README.md

 - **Evolving Spark Enthusiast 🔥:** Currently learning **Scala** as my entry point into the world of **Apache Spark**.
 It's been a fun ride so far, and there’s a lot more to discover.

+### 👀 Open to Freelance and Project-Based Work

+I’m currently exploring new project-based or part-time opportunities.
+I bring a blend of solid technical skills, a knack for collaborative problem-solving, and an eagerness to learn.
+So if you have a gig in mind or think we could build something great together, let’s connect!

 ### Core Skills & Tools

 | Skill               | Tools                                                 |